dev-null-and-associates/cuddly-rotary-phone/UseCase_Listing.md

 4) Limit over-sized inputs unless expected
 5) Verify input is valid within the character set passed in.

+### Reflection
+At the beginning, the use case diagrams were a little challenging to wrap my head around.
+I have gone through a few different fake threat assessments at work, and while they had similar sections to these use cases, it was in a different format.
+Once I understood the layout/formatting of these use cases, it was nice to be able to take one use and work through the attacks and remediations one after the other.
+I think I still prefer a non-graph based format, but this is a super easy to understand layout that can help visual learners.

 ### Assessment
 From the documentation: 🔌 Extensible - Coraza is a library at its core, with many integrations to deploy on-premise Web Application Firewall instances.
 Audit Loggers, persistence engines, operators, actions, create your own functionalities to extend Coraza as much as you want.